 The data do not lie: healthier teams have historically performed better throughout an NBA season than those plagued with injuries.
 And pending any drastic rule changes by the NCAA, the age of the one-and-done college basketball athlete looks like it is here to stay.
 While the evolution of the NBA rookie process is placing new strains on players, coaches and training rooms, advancements in technology are providing unique ways to objectively monitor player load and stress that will help to decrease the risk of injury for every athlete and allow for optimal athletic performance when it matters the most.
 Integrating these new technologies into systems designed to improve the development of young players in the NBA will be an essential part in attaining future success for rookies and organizations alike.

 Dr Andrew Barr recently spoke at the Orreco Science Summit about the future of the NBA rookie process.
-The presentation can be viewed below.
+The full presentation can be viewed here.

 Dr Andrew Barr is a High Performance & Movement Specialist at Orreco.
 He is an established international leader in sports performance and injury risk reduction.
 He has a specific focus on the assessment and training of movement with over 20 years experience working with pro sport teams and athletes around the world.